MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Experiments

 \subsection{Ablation Studies}

 \mypar{\ourmodel Components.} We quantify the improvement from each offboard module in Table~\ref{tb-fusion-strategy}.
-(1) \textbf{Region-centric fusion baseline.} Beginning from the onboard model (line 1), we first apply average fusion (line 2) to it (discussed in Sec.~\ref{sec:comp_sota}) as a baseline.
-The improvement indicates that our region-centric design indeed helps by fusing numerous frames into a unified HD-Map.
-(2) \textbf{Uncertainty network.} Replacing the average fusion (line 2) with the uncertainty network (line 3) enables larger contributions from more reliable frames and the $\sim$5\% increase in mIoU proves that assessing quality is critical for better HD-Map quality.
-(3) \textbf{KL divergence loss.} The $\sim$0.5\% mIoU on using KL divergence loss or not (line 3 and line 4) supports the value of explicitly supervising the uncertainty network.
-(4) \textbf{Voxel-NeRF.} Adding NeRF to a full-fledged uncertainty network further improves the mIoU (line 4 and line 5).
+(1) \textbf{Region-centric fusion baseline.} Beginning from the onboard model (row 1), we first apply average fusion (row 2) to it (discussed in Sec.~\ref{sec:comp_sota}) as a baseline.
+The improvement indicates that our region-centric design indeed helps by fusing numerous frames into a unified HD map.
+(2) \textbf{Uncertainty network.} Replacing the average fusion (row 2) with the uncertainty network (row 3) enables larger contributions from more reliable frames and the $\sim$5\% increase in mIoU validates that assessing quality is critical for better HD map quality.
+(3) \textbf{KL-divergence loss.} The $\sim$0.5\% mIoU on using KL-divergence loss or not (row 3 and row 4) supports that explicitly supervising the uncertainty network with KL-divergence effectively improves the region-centric fusion to rely on frames with higher quality.
+(4) \textbf{Voxel-NeRF.} Adding NeRF to a full-fledged uncertainty network further improves the mIoU (row 4 and row 5).
 In the category-level analysis, we highlight that NeRF is critical for the fusion {\em especially on the challenging structures with smaller regions}, \eg, pedestrian crossings.
-This evidence proves the importance of global geometry in multi-view consistency.
-(5) \textbf{Total-variance loss.} Utilizing it further boosts the performance in all the scenarios, validating our effort to dedicate NeRFs for the downstream HD-Map generation.
+This evidence validates the importance of global geometry in multi-view consistency.
+(5) \textbf{Total-variance loss.} Utilizing it further boosts the performance in all the scenarios, validating our effort to dedicate NeRFs for the downstream HD map generation.